UnifiedPaymentSolutions/woocommerce-payment-gateway-everypay/README.md

 ## Description ##

-EveryPay is an card payment gateway service provider, enabling e-commerce merchants to collect credit and debit card online payments.
+EveryPay is a payment service provider, enabling e-commerce merchants to collect credit and debit card online payments.
 This plugin adds EveryPay as payment method to your WooCommerce store, the only required configuration step is copying API username and password from EveryPay Merchant Portal to Checkout Options